To Book an Appointment

 Many people think that squint is a permanent condition and cannot be corrected.
 But the truth is that eyes can be straightened at any age.
 Commonly known as “Strabismus”, where the eyes are not aligned in the same direction, this can be present only part of the time, in one or alternating between two eyes.
 The squinting may turn in (converge), turn out (diverge) or sometimes turn up or down.

-Max Team In Eye Care / Ophthalmology Ophthalmology
+Max Team In Ophthalmology Eye Care / Ophthalmology

 Nov 13 , 2020